Webinars

 - Seasoned stormwater professionals yet to learn about key areas.

-Each of the sessions are held every two (2) to five (5) weeks, on a Wednesday lunch-time (AEST).
-The full schedule for each individual session are given below under ‘All Events’, along with the link for further information (and to register).
+Each of the sessions are held every month (two in February), on a Wednesday lunch-time (AEST).
+The full schedule is shown below, visit our Events page for further information and to register.

-- Proprietary stormwater treatment assets – Watch recording below
+- Design of secondary stormwater treatment assets – 4th June 2025

 Previous Webinars